 Wireless capability: To connect to some wireless devices and networks, you need wireless capability.

 Included software: Some computers come with utility programs such as antivirus software or productivity software such as Microsoft Office.
-Be aware that some of this software offer only short-term trial versions and you have to pay to buy the full version upgrade.
+Be aware that some software offers only a short-term trial version and you have to pay to buy the full version upgrade.